Installing CAM-AI server on a Raspberry Pi or Debian PC

 ssh-keygen -R "cam-ai-raspi"

 …and then try again.
-If this does not work, try to replace “cam-ai-raspi” with “[YOUR-IP]” using your Raspi’s IP address.
+If this does not work, try to replace “cam-ai-raspi” with your CAM-AI servers IP address.

 If you are using an Apple computer (MacBook etc.) as a Terminal to do this, this might not work.
 In this case, go to your home directory, change to subdirectory /.ssh (after making hidden directories visible), and edit the file “known host”.
-Delete all lines related to your raspi.
+Delete all lines related to your CAM-AI server.

 If you are asked about the authenticity of your fingerprint (see example below), answer with yes.